Nextclade datasets

 List available datasets

-nextclade dataset list --name sars-cov-2
+nextclade dataset list --only-names

 This will print a list of available datasets to console.
 More options are available to control listing older and incompatible versions of datasets, as well as specific tags.
 See: nextclade dataset list --help